MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 The batch job retrieves all the item entries in the statistics period and inserts them as lines in the Intrastat journal.
 You can edit the lines if needed.

 > [!IMPORTANT]
 > The batch job retrieves only the entries that contain a country/region code for which an Intrastat code has been entered on the **Countries/Regions** page.
 Therefore, you must enter Intrastat codes for the country/region codes for which you will run the batch job.
-The batch job sets the **Partner VAT ID** field to *QV999999999999* for private individuals or non-VAT registered businesses (customers with the **Partner Type** field set to *Person*), and it uses the value of the **Tranaction Type** field on the posted item ledger entry or job ledger entry.
+The batch job sets the **Partner VAT ID** field to *QV999999999999* for private individuals or non-VAT registered businesses (customers with the **Intrastat Partner Type** field set to *Person*), and it uses the value of the **Tranaction Type** field on the posted item ledger entry or job ledger entry.

 ### To modify Intrastat journals lines